ducin/ducin.dev/posts/ddd-talk-to-domain-experts.md

 - The Head of the Department emphasizes the need for **accurate reports** on inventory levels and **notifications for low stock**.
 - The system should also be able to **generate historical reports** regarding inventory movements.

-At this point what we could think of is, basically, a **database** which includes all the relevant information.
+At this point what we could think of it, basically, as a **database** which includes all the relevant information.
 Perhaps a simple **CRUD on top of it** would do the job.

 However, after some consideration, the Head of the dept. mentions that some **specific situations** take place from time to time.
 These include **goods being damaged**, or that they even **disappear** in unknown circumstances.
 It even happened once that, once considered lost, some goods were found within a totally unexpected area of the warehouse.